aldolat/private-content/readme.txt

 * Added new link to plugin line in the WordPress plugins management page.
 * Updated compatibility to WordPress 5.6.

+The full changelog is documented in the changelog file released along with the plugin package and is hosted on [GitHub](https://github.com/aldolat/private-content/blob/master/CHANGELOG.md).

 == Upgrade Notice ==